Clyffe Pypard: History

 The ancient name of White Cleeve (or "Clive" in the Domesday Book) refers to the chalk escarpment that crosses the parish.
 The ancient parish had five tithings: Clyffe Pypard, Broad Town, Bushton, Thornhill, and Woodhill (which included Bupton).
 In 1884, Broad Town and Thornhill were transferred to the newly created Broad Town civil parish.

 The Manor House, north of the church, was built in about 1840 for the Goddard family.

 A Free School was established at Thornhill, funded in 1782 by a bequest in the will of Thomas Spackman, a local carpenter who prospered at his trade in London.
 The parish church has a large sculpted memorial to Spackman who is portrayed with his tools.
 The school continued until 1875.

 A National School was built at Clyffe Pypard in 1850, and in 1954 became a voluntary controlled school.
 Pupil numbers declined and the school closed in 1978, with its 24 children transferred to schools at Broad Town and Broad Hinton.

 Bushton

-Bushton has the sole remaining pub in the parish, and the village hall.
+Bushton has the parish's village hall.